eindhovenrb/eindhovenrb.github.com/index.md

 ## Latest news

-### Upcoming meet up #8 *August 2, 2012*
+### Next meet-up: September 6, 2012

 From around 19:30 we'll have a room to ourselves at Trafalgar Pub again.
 Please drop by and meet your fellow Ruby devs!
+Bring your Mac if you feel like.

 [![alt='trafalgar pub'](/images/trafalgar_map.png)](http://www.openstreetmap.org/?lat=51.441089&lon=5.481117&zoom=18&layers=M)